webgetpics/webgetpics/README.md

 Run: `webgetpics`

 To exit press `Ctrl-C`.
-This may take some time, you might want to track progress in logs.
+This may take some time, you might want to track progress in logs (see below).

 # Commands